Historical Marker was missing from 1997 to 2010

 It is recalled that the cemetery was originally called Bunion, then "Little Arkansas Cemetery" as early as 1859, when the Chapman, Bullion, and Campbell families had buried their dead in this cemetery.
 A Civil War Confederate soldier returned home from the War and died soon after.
 Mr. William Bacon Tucker was buried in the Rocky Hollow Cemetery on January 10, 1865.
 He has a well-identified tombstone.

-The Rocky Hollow Cemetery was not used after 1870 by the white settlers in the area, but was used by many of the early day Negro families and continues to be used and maintained by their descendants and friends.
+The Rocky Hollow Cemetery was not used after 1870 by the white settlers in the area but was used by many early-day Negro families and continues to be used and maintained by their descendants and friends.
 As stated before, most of the individuals buried here descend from one pioneer Negro Family, the Austin "AUS" Smith Family.

 Most of the graves have been appropriately marked with military markers for those individuals who served in the United States Service of World War I, World War II, the Korean Conflict and the Viet Nam Crisis.

 In addition, this organization has recently installed a permanent all-metal fence around the cemetery.
 Other improvements are planned for the near future.

 In 1974, the Army Corp of Engineers secured permission to relocate a small family cemetery, the SEDWICK CEMETERY, and place it within the Rocky Hollow Cemetery Grounds.
 This cemetery was located in the North San Gabriel River Valley which is now inundated by the new LAKE GEORGETOWN.

 1. Mrs. Chapman and two children were buried in the 1850s, graves unmarked.

 2. W.B.Tucker,1810 - 1865 C.S.A, Earliest marked grave.

 3. Nancy Rhea Tucker was the first cousin of Stephen F. Austin.